mxahan/mxahan.github.io/_posts/2020-05-15-PaperList.md

 1. Radford, Alec, Karthik Narasimhan, Tim Salimans, and Ilya Sutskever.
 "Improving language understanding by generative pre-training."
 (2018): 12.
   - GPT paper

-1. Denton, Emily L. "Unsupervised learning of disentangled representations from video."
-In Advances in neural information processing systems, pp. 4414-4423.
-2017.
-  - Encoder-Decoder set up for the disentangled
-  - Hypothesis: Content (time invariant) and Pose (time variant)
-  - Two Encoders for the pose and content; Concatenate the output for single Decoder
-  - Introduce adversarial loss
-  - Video generation conditioned on context, and pose modeling via LSTM.

-1. Lu, Jiasen, Vedanuj Goswami, Marcus Rohrbach, Devi Parikh, and Stefan Lee.
-"12-in-1: Multi-task vision and language representation learning."
-In Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition, pp. 10437-10446.
-2020.
-  - MTL + Dynamic "stop and go" schedule.
-  - ViLBERT base architecture.

-1. Misra, Ishan, and Laurens van der Maaten.
-"Self-supervised learning of pretext-invariant representations."
-In Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition, pp. 6707-6717.
-2020.
-  - Pretraining method
-  - Pretext learning with transformation invariant + data augmentation invariant
-  - See the loss functions
-    - Tries to retain small amount of the transformation properties too !!
-  - Use contrastive learning (See NCE)
-      - Maximize MI
-  - Motivation from predicting video frames
-  - Experiment of jigsaw pretext learning
-  - Hypothesis: Representation of image and its transformation should be same
-  - Use different head for image and jigsaw counterpart of that particular image.
-      - Motivation for learning some extra things by different head network
-  - Noise Contrastive learning (contrast with other images)
-  - As two head so two component of contrastive loss.
-(One component to dampen memory update.)
-  - Implemented on ResNet
-  - PIRL

-1. Zhang, Richard, Phillip Isola, and Alexei A. Efros.
-"Split-brain autoencoders: Unsupervised learning by cross-channel prediction."
-In Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition, pp. 1058-1067.
-2017.
-  - Extension of autoencoders to cross channel prediction
-    - Predict one portion to other and vice versa + loss on full reconstruction.
-    - Two disjoint auto-encoders.
-  - Tried both the regression and classification loss
-  - Section 3 sums it up
-    - Cross-channel encoders
-    - Split-brain autoencoders.
-    -

-1. Srinivas, Aravind, Michael Laskin, and Pieter Abbeel.
-"Curl: Contrastive unsupervised representations for reinforcement learning." arXiv preprint arXiv:2004.04136 (2020).

-1. Chen, Ting, Simon Kornblith, Mohammad Norouzi, and Geoffrey Hinton.
-"A simple framework for contrastive learning of visual representations." arXiv preprint arXiv:2002.05709 (2020).
-  - Truely simple!
-(SimCLR)
-  - Two transfers for each image and representation
-  - Same origin image should be more similar than the others.
-  - Contrastive (negative) examples are from image other than that.
-  - A nonlinear projection head followed by the representation helps.

 1. Donahue, Jeff, Philipp Krähenbühl, and Trevor Darrell.
 "Adversarial feature learning." arXiv preprint arXiv:1605.09782 (2016).
   - Bidirectional GAN